 The following items are optional.
 We provide them, but the student is free to substitute their own if they wish:

 On the first day of the course, the instructor will provide the attendees with a DVD with the software and course exercises to download on their computers.
 The instructor will also provide instructions on using the Rosebud Virtual Machine (VM) from the DVDs.
 The DVD also contains Microsoft Visual Studio Express 2010, and students may use it to do the exercises if they wish (it is not required).
 Microsoft provides the download free at: http://www.microsoft.com/express/Downloads/.

-The CERT C Coding Standard, Second Edition: 98 Rules for Developing Safe, Reliable, and Secure Systems (2nd Edition) book will be provided in class.
-Participants will also receive a CD containing course and reference materials, including the SEI CERT C Coding Standard, Rules for Developing Safe, Reliable, and Secure Systems (June 2016 Edition), which is also available as a free download.
+The Secure Coding in C and C++, Second Edition book will be provided in class.
+Participants will also receive a CD containing course and reference materials, including the 2016 Editions of the SEI CERT C Coding Standard and the SEI CERT C++ Coding Standard, which are also available as free downloads.

 This four-day class meets at the following times:

 Days 1-4, 9:00 a.m. - 5:00 p.m.
 (U.S. Locations)

 Days 1-4, 9:30 a.m. - 5:30 p.m. (non-U.S. Locations)